api-platform/docs/core/serialization.md

 ### Denormalization

-It is also possible to embed a relation in `PUT` and `POST` requests.
+It is also possible to embed a relation in `PUT`, `PATCH` and `POST` requests.
 To enable that feature, set the serialization groups the same way as normalization.
 For example:

 [codeSelector]